jedi661/UoFiddler/README.md

 Version : 4.11.23
 - Fixed an issue in Texturecutter regarding the input of hex addresses so that it works with and without the "#" symbol.
 - Added a checkbox that, when active, moves the input from one textbox to another.
+- Octokit Update 8.0.0
+- Added an alarm clock feature where you can set a time for the alarm to go off.
+- The Alarmclock now saves its last positioned location.
+- Added AlarmClock to remind you of the time.
+- Settings are now saved, including the size of the MainForm and whether it's maximized, in the personalized settings.
+Positioning, however, is still not exact.

 Version : 4.11.22
 - Added a ContextMenuStrip button for the hex address to export the selected items to the clipboard.
 In the AminData function, implemented logic to pass the hex address to the TextBox in the ContextMenuStrip when there is a hex address in the clipboard.